On the molecules of numerical semigroups, Puiseux monoids, and Puiseux algebras: Molecules of Puiseux Monoids

-Within the scope of this paper, the term \emph{primary monoid} refers to a Puiseux monoid that is primary over some nonempty set of primes.
-Let us remark that if a Puiseux monoid $P$ is primary, then there exists a unique $S \subseteq \pp$ such that $P$ is primary over $S$.
-For a subset $S$ of primes, we call the monoid the \emph{elementary} primary [Puiseux] monoid over $S$; if $S = \pp$ we say that $E_S$ is \emph{the} elementary primary [Puiseux] monoid.
-A monoid is \emph{hereditarily atomic} if all its submonoids happen to be atomic.
-A hereditarily atomic Puiseux monoid is, in particular, atomic.
-Notice that if a monoid does not have $0$ as a limit point, then it is straightforwardly hereditarily atomic.
-It was proved in \cite[Section~5]{GG16} that the elementary primary monoid is hereditarily atomic.
-This implies that all primary monoids are hereditarily atomic as every primary monoid is contained in the elementary primary monoid.

-At the end of Section~\ref{sec:cs and ft} we mentioned that the set of molecules of an atomic monoid is divisor-closed.
-The next example indicates that this property might not hold for non-atomic monoids.
+Clearly, every numerical semigroup is naturally isomorphic to a Puiseux monoid.
+However, Puiseux monoids are not necessarily finitely generated or atomic, as the next example illustrates.
+The atomic structure of Puiseux monoids has been investigated recently~\cite{fG19,fG17,GG18}.
+At the end of Section~\ref{sec:background} we mentioned that the set of molecules of an atomic monoid is divisor-closed.
+The next example indicates that this property may not hold for non-atomic monoids.